 Lord Ganesha is the embodiment of perfection.
 He is the one who not only removes the hindrances from the lives of his devotees, but also guides them in the right direction.

-We know that he was born out of the sandalwood paste that Goddess Lakshmi had applied on her body.
+We know that he was born out of the sandalwood paste that Goddess Parvati had applied on her body.
 We also know that he is the son of Lord Shiva.
 However, here are a few more interesting facts about Lord Ganesha, that you might not know of.
 Take a reading.

 Embodiment Of Perfection After Imperfection